google/filament/README.md

 - `filament-android`: the Filament rendering engine itself
 - `gltfio-android`: a glTF 2.0 loader for Filament, depends on `filament-android`
+- `filament-utils-android`: KTX loading, Kotlin math, and camera utilities, depends on `gltfio-android`
 - `filamat-android-full`: a runtime material builder/compiler.
 This library is large but contains a full shader compiler/validator/optimizer
 - `filamat-android-lite`: a much smaller alternative to `filamat-android-full` that can only generate OpenGL shaders.
-It does not provide validation nor optimizations
+It does not provide validation or optimizations

 ### Snapshots